restatedev/service-protocol/service-invocation-protocol.md

 Each service method invocation is modeled by the protocol as a state machine, where state transitions can be caused either by user code or by _Runtime events_.

-Every state transition is logged in the _Invocation journal_, used to suspend a function and resume an invocation at a later point in time.
+Every state transition is logged in the _Invocation journal_, used to implement the Restate durable execution model.
+The journal is also used to suspend an invocation and resume it at a later point in time.
 The _Invocation journal_ is tracked both by Restate runtime and service endpoint.

 Runtime and service endpoint exchange _Messages_ containing the invocation journal and runtime events through an HTTP message stream.